 SimuLTE was developed at University of Pisa, Italy.

 This is a simulation of LEACH (Low-Energy Adaptive Clustering Hierarchy), a well-known cluster-based protocol for sensor networks with an extension to make it solar-aware.
-THIS 1.01 VERSION FIXES A CRASH FOUND IN THE ORIGINAL RELEASE.

 This simulation was created for the following paper: